 Looking at the metrics the gin scores solid average and above average scores in all areas dealing with the gin itself (taste, aroma, burn, etc.), but where it really shines is in its value.
 This gin was bought at NH prices for a song, and we found its average price to be somewhere in the $13 range.
 We were hard pressed to think of a mid-shelf gin that could even come close to that price.

 The gin isn’t where this beverage scored all its points, however.
-Its presentation was severely lacking, costing it some serious manliness points.
+Its presentation was severely lacking, costing it some serious honesty points.
 The bottle talks tough (as most booze does):

 What they say: “Before New York was New York, it was New Amsterdam.
 Now, the essence of the city has been distilled into the classic New York spirit.
 Smooth enough to drink straight, distinctive enough to hold its own in any cocktail.
 Welcome to New Amsterdam.”